 Rogier Houwen’s work is a reflection of a meditative state in which all apparent boundaries in between the experiencer and the experienced are absent.
 Without pushing or pulling, his photographs shift between the familiar and the unfamiliar, the knowable and the unknowable.
-This shift is an invitation for the mind to allow itself a transformation: a movement from actively trying to translate experience into abiding as untranslated being.
+This shift is an invitation for the mind to allow for itself a transformation from actively trying to translate experience to abiding as untranslated being.

 When the mind is not in need of anything – when it is not trying to reach a goal or gain something new – when the mind is in a state of simple, open attentiveness, then, there is no seer and the seen.
 Then, there is just seeing and nothing in between.

 Houwen’s works are hints, pointing at thoughtlessness in the midst of thoughts, the inactive in the midst of activities and the unknowable emptiness in which objects appear and dissolve.
 These hints are reminders of their shared source – consciousness – which can be recognised within ourselves at the core of our intimate experience.